tornadoweb/tornado/docs/releases/next.rst

   and this method may generate HTTP responses (error pages) in the usual way.
 The HTTP response methods are still not allowed once the WebSocket handshake has completed.
-* New exception `.Finish` may be raised to finish a request without triggering error handling.

 `tornado.wsgi`
 ~~~~~~~~~~~~~~